jwcarr/eyekit/GUIDE.md

 ### suffix_1 ed (485.927734375, 473.94921875, 33.978515625, 36.0)
 ```

 In this case, we are printing each zone's ID, the string of text it represents, and its bounding box (x, y, width, and height).

-In addition to manually marked-up zones, you can also create interest areas automatically based on the lines, words, characters, or ngrams of the text.
-If, for example, you were interested in all words, you could use `TextBlock.words()` to iterate over every word as an interest area without needing to explicitly mark each of them up in the raw text:
+Zones are useful if you have a small number of interest areas that are convenient to mark up in the raw text.
+However, Eyekit also provides more powerful tools for automatically extracting interest areas such as words or ngrams.
+For example, you can use `TextBlock.words()` to iterate over every word as an interest area without needing to explicitly mark each of them up in the raw text:

 ```python
 >>> for word in txt.words():